abhimanyud3dx/abhimanyud3dx.github.io/README.md

 ### Google Analytics

-**abhimanyud3dx.github.io** supports both GA3 and GA4.
+**abhimanyud3dx.github.io** supports GA4.
 If you do not want to use Google Analytics, keep the `id` empty.

 ```js
 // abhimanyud3dx.github.io.config.js